 Cardamom: A Quick Culinary How-To

-Need some more ideas that have all the health benefits of cardamom?
+Need some recipes that have all the health benefits of cardamom?

-Attempt this Plum & Granola Popsicle with a sweet-tart flavour intermingled with the heady floral scent of cardamom for something cool.
+An easy homemade popsicle recipe, made with good-for-you ingredients!
+This popsicle has a sweet-tart flavour intermingled with the heady floral scent of cardamom for something cool.

-When you’re dreaming of a kitchen filled with the distinct fragrance of the spice, try the Plum & Cardamom Streusel Muffins.
+When you’re dreaming of a kitchen filled with the distinct fragrance of the spice, try these easy plum muffins with cardamom!
 They are low in sugar and made with healthy, whole-grain flour.

 For all savoury dishes, stick to the pods.
 For all sweet recipes, use only the powder form or crushed seeds with a light hand, else the spice will overwhelm all other flavours.